Ultrasounds

 -

-Second Trimester Detailed Anatomic Screening – 18-20 weeks of pregnancy
+Second Trimester Detailed Anatomic Screening – 18-20 weeks of pregnancy.
+This is where you and your family can find out the gender of the baby.

 -

-- Standard Directs high-pitched sound waves toward the baby which bounces off tissues, organs and bones in the mother’s body, including those of the baby in the uterus.
-This creates back and white images on a monitor.
+- Standard 2D Ultrasounds direct high-pitched sound waves toward the baby which bounces off tissues, organs, and bones in the mother’s body, including those of the baby in the uterus.
+This 2D ultrasound creates black and white images on a monitor.

-- Advanced or Targeted Used to further investigate a suspected abnormality identified by a standard ultrasound.
+- Advanced or Targeted Ultrasounds are used to further investigate a suspected abnormality identified by a standard ultrasound.

-- Doppler Measures slight changes in the frequency of the ultrasound waves as they bounce off moving objects, such as blood cells.
+- Doppler Ultrasounds measure slight changes in the frequency of the ultrasound waves as they bounce off moving objects, such as blood cells.